reviews

 Will Stratton – Points of Origin

-WOW I’m writing this in early December, the record is out in February, I just finished my first listen-through and I’m floored.
+I received this record in early December, the record came out this Friday, and I immediately opened my editor because I was immediately floored.
+Some of this was written then, some now, because so much has changed.
 First of all, this album has everything I love – a concept, fictional characters in a real universe, California, mentions of AQI (wildfire is a main theme and ok I don’t love the air quality index but it’s relevant to my daily life), an exploration from Bakersfield to Niland, beautiful instrumentation throughout, a lovely voice, standout lyricism.
 One of those beautiful classic folk records that are rare to come by in this day and age.

 From Ben Seretan’s liner notes,